 - In a large pot, melt butter over medium-low heat.

-- Add potato and broth.
-Bring to a boil over high heat.
-Reduce heat to low, cover, and simmer until potatoes are soft, about 15 minutes.
+- Add the broth and bring to boil, then gently simmer until the potatoes are soft, about 15 minutes.

 - Transfer half of the soup to a blender and blend until smooth.
 Transfer blended soup to a large bowl and repeat with remaining unblended soup.
-Return soup to pot and bring to a simmer.
 Season with salt and pepper to taste.

 - When blending soup in a blender, only fill the blender half full.
 Also, place a dish towel under your hand while you hold the cover on and blend.
 If the steam pushes the cover up, your hand will be protected by the dish towel.